As The Omni Grove Park Inn came into view, I leaned a little closer to the window and heard myself gasp, “Wow!”

 Not surprisingly, it’s listed on the National Register of Historic Places and one of the Historic Hotels of America.
 Thanks to the photographs lining the walls, you get a sense of that history.
 I especially liked looking at the portraits of all the famous guests that lined the hallway to my room.

 In addition to the Main Inn, the resort today has two wings—the Sammons Wing and the Vanderbilt Wing—bringing the total number of rooms to 513.
-There are also four major restaurants (Vue 1913, Sunset Terrace, Blue Ridge and Edison), several bars, a 43,000-square-foot spa, 18-hole historic golf course, boutique stores and six tennis courts (three inside and three outside).
+There are also four major restaurants (Vue 1913, Sunset Terrace, Blue Ridge, and Edison), several bars, a 43,000 square-foot spa, an 18-hole historic golf course, boutique stores, and six tennis courts (three inside and three outside).

 Accommodations at The Omni Grove Park Inn

 You can have several different resort experiences depending on which section of the hotel you choose to stay.
 The 142 rooms in the Main Inn feature Roycroft Arts & Crafts furnishings and are accessible by elevators concealed in the Great Hall fireplaces.
 Rooms in the Sammons and Vanderbilt wings tend to be slightly larger but require a hike to get to them.

 For a special occasion, consider booking one of the 28 rooms, 14 suites, or penthouse suite located on the Vanderbilt Wing’s private club floor, exclusively for adults 21 and over.
 Guests have access to the spa and its amenities, complimentary continental breakfast and evening cocktails with hors-d'oeuvres in the floor’s private lounge, and garage or valet parking.